MuhammadNoumanAnwar/DSA_FALL_2025_PROJECT/Proposal.md

 8-It will be a system coded in C++ with data structures such as trees, maps, heap and queues etc.

-9-The program will test the project by comparing files reconstructed and original, examining compression ratios, and making sure that information is not lost..]
+9-The program will test the project by comparing files reconstructed and original, examining compression ratios, and making sure that information is not lost.

 ## Data Structures that will be used
 | Data Structure         | Purpose / Usage |